-Prior to ankle injury, Bryce Hall was playing like a first round pick for Virginia.
+Prior to an ankle injury, Bryce Hall was playing like a first round pick for Virginia.
 If he can get healthy by the combine, he could work his way back into the first round.

 - Trevon Diggs, CB, Alabama

 Trevon Diggs has the size and speed that NFL teams love.
 However, he has some rough games on film.
-There were a lot of corner torched by LSU, but it still shows Diggs has some growing to do.
+There were a lot of corners torched by LSU, but it still shows Diggs has some growing to do.

 - Jordan Love, QB, Utah State